Cherreads

 6 days later- Third round of NDC

-There were twenty-two teams left, and except for KPT University and five other teams, none had all five members intact.
+There were thirty teams left, and except for KPT University and five other teams, none had all five members intact.
 Some had no team left and were the only representative of their college, and the ones that did have their team barely had two or three members left.

 All five members of the KPT team were perched on the NDC waiting room bench when the props were handed out.